DACCS-Climate/Marble-node-registry/.github/PULL_REQUEST_TEMPLATE/registry-update.md

 I would like to (choose one):

-- [ ] add a new Node to the DACCS network
+- [ ] add a new Node to the Marble network
-- [ ] update an existing Node in the DACCS network
+- [ ] update an existing Node in the Marble network

 ## Guidelines